Claiming His Christmas Wife

 He only nodded toward his driver, indicating the man was waiting with more patience than Travis possessed.

 They were really doing this?
 Fine.
 A perverse urge to let him gloat over his pound of flesh gripped her.
-Maybe if he saw she was being thoroughly punished, he might quit acting so superior and resentful.
+Maybe if he saw she was being thoroughly punished, he might quit acting so supercilious and resentful.

-She spat out her address.
+She stated her address.

 “Would you be serious?”
 Travis muttered.